dbusteed/dbusteed.github.io/_posts/2023-06-01-setup-jupyter-lab-on-linode-server.md

 $ vim .jupyter/jupyter_lab_config.py
 ```

-Make the following changes to the file by uncommenting the relavant sections and updating the value:
+Make the following changes to the file by uncommenting the relevant sections and updating the value:

 ```python
 # allow all origins and IPs